Pinellas Suncoast Transit Authority

 Public transportation provider in Pinellas County, Florida, U.S.

 The Pinellas Suncoast Transit Authority (PSTA) is a government agency that provides public transportation for Pinellas County, Florida.
-The authority manages a fixed-route bus system that encompasses over 40 bus routes - including two express routes to Tampa; the Central Avenue Trolley; the Suncoast Beach Trolley; and the bus rapid transit service, the SunRunner.
+The authority manages a fixed-route bus system that encompasses over 34 bus routes - including two express routes to Tampa; the Central Avenue Trolley; the Suncoast Beach Trolley; and the bus rapid transit service, the SunRunner and Spark.

 History

 Beginnings

 PSTA's roots trace back to the early 1900s as the St. Petersburg Municipal Transit System (SPMTS).
 The system began with a streetcar line to Gulfport and eight buses to run several routes throughout the St. Pete area.
 Unlike the advent and expansion of Tampa's original streetcar system, the Gulfport streetcar only encompassed 23 miles of track along its singular line.
 However, the line proved to be popular amongst area residents during its heyday.
 In 1928, the entire SPMTS system carried 4.2 million customers, marking a major milestone for the agency.
 As the 1930s came and went, streetcar usage began to decline - as was the case nationwide.
 By 1949, the streetcar line had closed, marking the end of streetcar service in Pinellas County as a whole.